Home > Get Outside >

 WFTA publishes a 2' x 3' folded trail map of Weston, available for $10, and Elmer Jones's book Walks on Weston Conservation Land, for $5.
-Both can be purchased in the Conservation Commission office at Weston Town Hall (once state-of-emergency restrictions have ended), or by mail by contacting firstname.lastname@example.org.
-Below you can see an overview of the map and find more information about the book, including excerpts.
+Both can be purchased in the Conservation Commission office at Weston Town Hall (once state-of-emergency restrictions have ended), or by mail by contacting email@example.com.
+Hard copies are 24" x 36" and fold up for convenient carrying.
+Below you can find more information about the book, including excerpts.

 The Conservation Commission and the GIS department have developed a simplified version of the MapsOnline program that can be used on your smartphone to help you navigate through Weston’s conservation land.
 A few easy steps to get you on your way: